mikeday37/mirael/README.md

 Pull Requests should be limited to scaffolding improvements and bugfixes.
 New Applets should remain in your fork, unless you want to share a really good tutorial Applet, demo showcase Applet, or other Applet of general usefulness to Mirael users.

-If you are interested in Mirael but do not develop on Windows with MSVC, I would love to collaborate with you on accelerating the planned support goals.
-To start that process, open an Issue.

 ## Tech stack

 ### Tools: